 Tips for Adding Flavor to Couscous

 - Toast the pearl couscous in olive oil or butter.
 This simple first step is a great way to add flavor.

 - Cook the couscous in broth.
 Chicken broth adds a lot of flavor to couscous.
 If you are making this dish vegetarian, feel free to use vegetable broth.
 Be sure to add in a pinch of salt too.

 - Add in other flavorful ingredients.
 Serving this dish on it’s own?
 You can add in even more flavor by adding in some canned chickpeas, artichoke hearts, and a sprinkle of feta cheese.
-Don’t like cilantro?
-Basil would also be amazing in this tomato couscous.
-Amp that up even more by stirring in some small mozzarella pearls.
+Or, add in some fresh herbs.
+Fresh parsley, thyme, cilantro and/or basil would be amazing in this tomato couscous.

 - Easy Roasted Chicken